 Beckwourth, for whom the Beckwourth Pass was named, is the only African-American mountain man to record his story of living in the early American west: The Life and Adventures of James P. Beckwourth (1856).
 He was born into slavery in Virginia in 1805, but was eventually able to venture out west where he trapped fur, helped with exploration, and lived among the Crow Nation for a time.

-As we contemplated the “exceedingly steep places” along the route, we had to agree we were glad to be on sure-footed horses and not driving oxen with a loaded wagon down this treacherous path past pioneers.
+As we contemplated the “exceedingly steep places” along the route, we had to agree we were glad to be on sure-footed horses and not driving oxen with a loaded wagon down this treacherous path of courageous pioneers.

 The game room offers two pool tables, ping pong, shuffleboard, and a traditional video game machine that switches between several classics like Centipede and Ms. PacMan.
 Outside, you’ll find horseshoe pits on the lawn and corn hole on the deck outside of the saloon.
 Check the daily schedule for archery and trap shooting times, also included in your stay.

-Weekly activities include two family-friendly karaoke nights in the saloon (where kids are always welcome), a family frogging expedition and exciting kids’ frog racing night, outdoor movie night, and barbecue night followed by s’mores around the campfire.
+Weekly activities include two family-friendly karaoke nights in the saloon (where kids are always welcome), a family frogging expedition, and exciting kids’ frog racing night, outdoor movie night.
+Barbecue night is also followed by s’mores around the campfire.